Ramapo River: History

 Areas along the Ramapo River were inhabited by bands of the Lenape tribe, a large group who inhabited much of the coastal areas of the mid-Atlantic region.
 Some of their people retreated to the mountains under pressure from Dutch and English colonists.
 The Lenape occupied western Long Island, the area of present-day metropolitan New York, northern and southern New Jersey, and the Delaware River Valley south through Pennsylvania into Delaware.

 Many smaller archeological sites in Oakland, New Jersey, were found to have been inhabited by prehistoric indigenous peoples.
 Fossilized crustaceans can be found along the banks of the river near Oakland.

-Descendants of the Lenape include the Ramapough Lenape Indian Tribe (also known as the Ramapough Mountain Indians), recognized in 1980 by the state of New Jersey.
+Descendants of the Lenape include the non-federally recognized Ramapough Lenape Indian Tribe (also known as the Ramapough Mountain Indians), recognized in 1980 by the state of New Jersey.
 Many Ramapough Lenape people have lived in what is now Mahwah and Ringwood, New Jersey, and Hillburn, New York, since the late colonial period.
 They also intermarried with people of other ethnicities.

 Torne Mountain (1130 ft; shown on topographic maps as "High Torne"), in Harriman State Park, overlooks the Ramapo Pass and remnants of the once-thriving Ramapo Iron Works.
 During the American Revolution, the Torne served as a lookout for British ship movements on the Hudson.